Vienna shrugs off its modesty, puts on its finest clothes and presents some of the best the city has to offer in the #wienliebe three-day festival.

 Now here’s a festival after my own heart.

-And now, like a beautiful debutante stepping out after watching from the sidelines, Vienna finally prepares to present…Vienna; the #wienliebe festival takes place for the first time in May 2024.
+And now, like a debutante stepping out after watching from the sidelines, Vienna has finally presented…Vienna; the #wienliebe festival took place for the first time in May 2024 and returned in September 2025.

-The name translates to Vienna Love, and the event on the large Rathausplatz square promises three days of culinary, cultural and crafted treats for locals and visitors alike.
+The name translates to Vienna Love, and that first edition on the large Rathausplatz square attracted around 54,000 visitors with its culinary, cultural, and crafted treats for locals and visitors alike.

 Food & drink

-(The Bitzinger folk will be there.
+(The Bitzinger folk were there last time out.
 The photo shows their popular sausage stand near the Albertina museum)

 Vienna is known for its Heuriger wine taverns, sausage stands, and cafés.
 Not to mention its cakes and traditional foods like Wiener Schnitzel, which is practically a staple food here.

-All the above make an appearance at #wienliebe courtesy of some of the better-known city establishments.
+All the above typically make an appearance at #wienliebe courtesy of some of the better-known city establishments.

-So we have, for example, Plachutta (try their beef Tafelspitz), the Schweizerhaus from the Prater (try their pork knuckle), Bitzinger (all about the sausages), Gerstner (bringing on the cake) and Zum Schwarzen Kameel (traditional Viennese cooking).
+In 2025, for example, we had Plachutta (famous for their beef Tafelspitz), the Schweizerhaus from the Prater (ditto for their pork knuckle), Bitzinger (all about the sausages), Gerstner (bringing on the cake), Leberkas Pepi (all about the Leberkäse) and Zum Schwarzen Kameel (café and restaurant tradition).

 Music & (agri)culture

 Traditional Viennese songsters use the kind of accented German you won’t find on your language app.
-But a programme of stage performances takes in a wider spectrum of offerings.
-From chamber music and waltzes to musical theatre, brass bands, rap and hip hop.
+But a programme of main stage performances takes in a wider spectrum of offerings.
+From chamber music and waltzes to Austropop.

-Sections of the festival also allow local businesses to showcase their handcrafted products.
-I imagine this will look much like the kind of booths you find at the seasonal Christmas markets.
+A small number of booths allow local businesses to showcase their handcrafted products.
+These cover the kind of creative crafts you might otherwise find at the seasonal Christmas markets.

-And the adjoining park should feature a farmer’s market, offering up goodies from farms and food businesses.
+And the adjoining park commonly features a farmer’s market, offering up goodies from farms and food businesses.
 Along with vineyards, Vienna has some significant food growing areas, especially horticulture (not so much alpine cattle).

 - Saturday: 10am to 10pm